AmyVerse/uitocode/README.md

 ## Features

+- Seamless deployment with **Vercel**.
-- Responsive design with Tailwind CSS.
+- **Responsive Design**: Built with Tailwind CSS for a fully responsive and mobile-friendly UI.
-- Modular and scalable architecture.
+- **Reusable Components**: Modular and reusable components for scalability and maintainability.
+- Clear and Readable Code.
+- Enforced coding standards with linting tools for consistent code.
+- **Modular and Scalable Architecture**: Designed for easy scalability.